Circumpolar Rock Garden

 and inexplicably.
 That sounds rather like the

-2006.
-Since I have no experience of these, and have
+andromedas.
+I had no experience of these, and have

-has increased in size and has very healthy leaves. [more
+has increased in size slowly, but steadily and has very healthy leaves.

 garden info, extensive